bytemind-de/nodejs-client-extension-interface/README.md

 ### Clexi.js for browsers

-Copy latest Clexi.js library from this repository and include it in your page head:
+Copy latest Clexi.js library from this repository and include it in your page head, e.g.:
 ```
 <script type="text/javascript" src="lib/clexi-0.7.0.js" charset="UTF-8"></script>
 ```